raystack/firehose/docs/reference/metrics.md

 ## Overview

-Some of the most important metrics related to firehose that gives you an overview of the current state of it.
+Some of the most important metrics related to Firehose that gives you an overview of the current state of it.

 ### `ConsumerLag: MaxLag`